solivan-sol-brugmansia/solivan-sol-brugmansia/README.md

   - IWCUF/IWECUF just means do not talk to me !
 You may C+H if you want to
   - You'll see me with this GitHub if I'm with my best friend, otherwise you'll see me at the TWST area.
 You'll know it's me by the ata !
 I use the same one.
   - You're always free to start a convo with me in whisps if you're not cosplaying something like TKATB or DW!
 I'm always open to conversations.
-  - I'm nost often seen with my best friend, it's unlikely you'll see me without her unless she's offline.
+  - I'm most often seen with my best friend, it's unlikely you'll see me without her unless she's offline.
 </details>

 <img width="948" height="121" alt="image" src="https://github.com/user-attachments/assets/650d1641-1288-4b29-b0f2-0ab1609fd149" />